lucasrocmoreira/Flexible-homeostasis/README.md

 ```
 $stringtie -o $sample_name"_stringtie.gtf" -A $sample_name"_gene_abundances.tsv" -G $annotation.gtf -e -v -p 8 $sample_name.sorted.bam
 ```
+> * NOTE: make sure the gtf file for genome annotation is not .gz.
 > * -e measures expression of genes only present in the annotation
 > * -v turns on verbose mode